Hill Inlet Site Plan

 4.2.2 Provision of all-tide access in Tongue Bay

-DERM will assess the feasibility and ecological impacts of installing a facility such as a jetty, ramp, pontoon or channel to enable all-tide access to Tongue Point via Tongue Bay.
-DERM are working toward providing all-tide access via Tongue Bay to alleviate congestion and to ensure that vessels accessing Lookout Beach and Betty’s Beach do not compromise the scenic value of Hill Inlet.
+NPRSR will assess the feasibility and ecological impacts of installing a facility such as a jetty, ramp, pontoon or channel to enable all-tide access to Tongue Point via Tongue Bay.
+NPRSR are working toward providing all-tide access via Tongue Bay to alleviate congestion and to ensure that vessels accessing Lookout Beach and Betty’s Beach do not compromise the scenic value of Hill Inlet.

 4.2.3 Vessel access to Betty’s Beach